That is not a word used too often, but it is a good one. According to the Encarta dictionary, it is ‘silly and irrelevant or inaccurate talk’.

 - Short sentences.
 But you can have a longish sentence if it makes sense to do so.

 - Use short action words.
-Do, call, buy, enrol, make, return, choose, pick, etc.
+Do, call, buy, enroll, make, return, choose, pick, etc.

 - Write good headlines and subheadings that are clear and concise.
 And make people want to read on.
 You don’t have to clever.
 Just make it useful and relevant.
 “How to submit cash expense claims” for example.